-Relief is a commercial stage biopharmaceutical company identifying, developing and commercializing novel, patent protected products in selected specialty, rare and ultra-rare disease areas.
+Relief Therapeutics is a Swiss, commercial - stage biopharmaceutical company, developing and commercializing novel, patent - protect products in selected specialty, rare and ultra-rare diseases.

 We are currently focused on three therapeutic areas where we can best leverage our internal know-how and assets: rare metabolic disorders, rare pulmonary diseases, and rare connective tissue disorders, with particular emphasis on conditions with dermatological manifestations.
-We also leverage our internal R&D capabilities to identify, develop and commercialize repurposed drugs with proven safety and efficacy.
+We also leverage our internal research and development capabilities to identify, develop and commercialize repurposed drugs with proven safety and efficacy.

-Additional details on our product portfolio can be found in the Pipeline section of the website.
+Additional details on our product portfolio can be found on the pipeline page of our website.

 Jack Weinstein serves as chief executive officer.
 He brings over 40 years of executive management expertise in investment banking and consulting in the biopharmaceutical and life sciences industries.
 Jack has extensive experience in corporate finance, business development as well as FDA regulatory and intellectual property strategies.